MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/hr-copy-instance.md

 6. Select the PowerApps environment to copy, and then select **Copy**.

 7. When the copy process is completed, sign in to the target instance, and enable Common Data Service integration.
-For more information and instructions, see [Integrate data into Common Data Service](https://docs.microsoft.com/power-platform/admin/data-integrator).
+For more information and instructions, see [Configure Common Data Service integration](hr-common-data-service-integration.md).

 ## Data elements and statuses